andrewliu0509/UIUC_Database_Systems/docs/Conceptual_And_Logical_Database_Design_revised.md

 The other attributes in the table are the median price houses were sold at (median\_sale\_price), the median price houses were listed at (median\_list\_price), the median sale price per square foot (median\_ppsf), the median list price per square foot (median\_list\_ppsf), the total number of houses sold (homes\_sold), the median ratio of sell price to list price (sold\_above\_list), the number of pending sales (pending\_sales), the number of new listings (new\_listings), the total number of homes available for sale (inventory), how long it would take to sell all the current homes on the market at the current pace of sales (months\_of\_supply) and the median days on market of houses that were sold (median\_dom).

 ### User Table
 This table stores the data about users on this website.
-It includes the user\_id, user\_name and password (hashed).
+It includes the user\_id, user\_name and user\_password (hashed).
 Every time a user sign up needs to store a new row into this table, so we create a new entity for this function.

 ### Location Table
-This table stores the data about the location, it includes region, city, state, and parent\_metro\_region.
+This table stores the data about the location, it includes region, city, us\_state, and parent\_metro\_region.
 The region can define which city, state, and metropolitan area it is located at.
 So, we separate this into a different entity so as to decrease the redundancy of our database design.

-### User Requesting Table
+### User Reporting Table
 This table allows users to submit requests to add, modify, or remove housing data.
 We store these values into a new entity because we have to handle the requests from users independently.

 **report\_id**: The unique auto-incremented id of user request that serves as the primary key